ajbrehm/ABTokenTools/README.md

 **RunJob [/pid pid] [/image pathImage] [/processlimit processlimit] [/sessionid sessionid] [/domain sDomain] [/user sUser] [/password sPassword] [/args ...]**

 Starts a program pathImage or modifies the settings of a running process with pid pid to run inside a job with a process limit of processlimit (for example 1).

-With "/sessionid" the program is run in the given session and with the identity of the user logged into that session.

-With "/domain", "/user", and "/password" the process is started as a new login (similar to runas.exe does it).

-Further arguments (following "/args") are passed to the program if started with RunJob.
+Further arguments are passed to the program if started with RunJob.

+This is a proof-of-concept and not of much practical use.

 # S4ULogon